RenderKit/openvkl/doc/api.md

 ### Adaptive Mesh Refinement (AMR) Volumes

+Open VKL currently supports block-structured (Berger-Colella) AMR volumes.
-AMR volumes are specified as a list of blocks, which exist at levels of refinement in potentially overlapping regions.
+Volumes are specified as a list of blocks, which exist at levels of refinement in potentially overlapping regions.
 Blocks exist in a tree structure, with coarser refinement level blocks containing finer blocks.
 The cell width is equal for all blocks at the same refinement level, though blocks at a coarser level have a larger cell width than finer levels.

 There can be any number of refinement levels and any number of blocks at any level of refinement.
 An AMR volume type is created by passing the type string `"amr"` to `vklNewVolume`.

-Blocks are defined by four parameters: their bounds, the refinement level in which they reside, the cell widths for each refinement level, and the scalar data contained within each block.
+Blocks are defined by three parameters: their bounds, the refinement level in which they reside, and the scalar data contained within each block.

 Note that cell widths are defined _per refinement level_, not per block.